dingherself/phil-324/handouts/06-civil-disobedience.md

             but no deaths or injuries.
 The violence/nonviolence distinction is just not what's doing the work here.

-        -   King's reason: Violence is morally wrong, and we can use it to achieve justice.
+        -   King's reason: Violence is morally wrong, and we can’t use it to achieve justice.

             -   On what grounds might someone think violence is morally